-Management believes that there are no indications of impairment in the value of its bank premises, furniture, fixtures and equipment as at December 31, 2021 and 2020.
+Management believes that there are no indications of impairment in the value of its bank premises, furniture, fixtures and equipment as at December 31, 2022 and 2021.

-Depreciation and amortization is recognized under operating expenses in the statements of comprehensive income.
+Depreciation and amortization are recognized under operating expenses in the statements of comprehensive income.

-In 2021 and 2020, the Bank sold bank premises, furniture, fixtures and equipment for a total consideration of ₱501 and ₱54,000 resulting to a gain on sale amounting to ₱497 and ₱53,995, respectively (see Note 20).
+In 2021, the Bank sold bank premises, furniture, fixtures and equipment for a total consideration of ₱501 resulting to a gain on sale amounting to ₱497 (see Note 20).

-No bank premises, furniture, fixture and equipment were used as collateral for liabilities as at December 31, 2021 and 2020.
+No bank premises, furniture, fixture and equipment were used as collateral for liabilities as at December 31, 2022 and 2021.

-As of December 31, 2021 and 2020, the Bank has no commitment to purchase bank premises, furniture, fixture and equipment.
+As of December 31, 2022 and 2021, the Bank has no commitment to purchase bank premises, furniture, fixture and equipment.

 Section 109 of the MORB states that the total investment of a bank in real estate and improvements thereon, including bank equipment, shall not exceed fifty percent (50%) of the bank's net worth.
-As of December 31, 2021 and 2020, the Bank is compliant with such regulation.
+As of December 31, 2022 and 2021, the Bank is compliant with such regulation.